 - 20 Nov – 14 Dec 2020, it operates from Friday to Sunday only.

 - 15 Dec – 3 Jan 2021, Durbuy Christmas Market opens daily from 11 am to 8 pm.

 - 24 and 31 December, it closes at 6 pm.

 - Location: Zoo Antwerpen, Antwerp

-The corpse flower is one type of flowers that defies the stereotype of what a typical flower should be.
+The Corpse Flower is one type of flowers that defies the stereotype of what a typical flower should be.
 The technical name is Amorphophallus Titanum.
 Moreover, the pungent stench turns you off and smells like a decomposed object.
 So, what is the draw factor here?
-Because the corpse flower only blooms every three to eight years.
+Because the stinky corpse flower only blooms every three to eight years.

 Each time when it blooms, it lasts for only 72 hours approximately.
 It is a pride of Meise Botanical Garden located 10 to 15 km away from Brussels.
 The corpse flower is also an endangered plant in the world.
-The latest record for the bloom in Meise Botanical Garden is in April 2017.
+The last record for the bloom in Meise Botanical Garden was in July 2018.
 So well, are you lucky enough to catch the fatal attraction in Belgium?

-From the list of activities above, have you spotted any things or places that is on your priority list that you would like to visit in Belgium very much?
+From the list of activities above, have you spotted any things or places that are on your priority list that you would like to visit in Belgium very much?